dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr-typescript-webpack.md

    [!code-csharp[Startup](signalr-typescript-webpack/sample/3.x/Startup.cs?name=snippet_AddSignalR)]

-1. Create a new directory, called *Hubs*, in the project root *SignalRWebPack/*.
-Its purpose is to store the SignalR hub, which is created in the next step.
+1. Create a new directory, named *Hubs*, in the project root *SignalRWebPack/*.
+Its purpose is to store the SignalR hub class, which is created in the next step.

 1. Create hub *Hubs/ChatHub.cs* with the following code: